Chisinau Shopping Guide: 20 Moldovan Products to Take Home

 Where to find it:

 Martishors come in many different shapes and sizes, and can be bought from street vendors in the downtown area February through March.
-A good variety of them is also available all year round in Fantezia gift shop at 83 Stefan cel Mare Blvd (tel.+373-22-222475; Monday to Friday - 8am to 6pm, and Saturday 10am-5pm) right across from Central McDonald's, as well as in the nearby Artists' Square.
+A good variety of them is also available all year round in Fantezia gift shop at 83 Stefan cel Mare Blvd (tel.+373-22-222475; Monday to Friday - 8am to 7pm, and Saturday, Sunday 9am-7pm) right across from Central McDonald's.
 Another good spot to buy Martishors is UNIC department store, further down the road at 8 Stefan cel Mare Blvd (tel.+373-22-273036; souvenir section on the ground floor, opposite the main entrance).
 Prices range from 5 to 60 lei (US$.5-5) apiece.

 Buy It on Amazon: